Jira Connector for SSIS

 Video Tutorial - Integrate Jira data in SSIS

-• How to download / install required driver for Jira integration in SSIS
+• How to download and install the required PowerPack for Jira integration in SSIS

 Prerequisites